litchipi/blog/posts/rust/containers_in_rust/part7.md

 read and write* into the filesystem, *or exit*.

 This secore computing mode is very restrtictive by default as it denies *any* syscall attempt.
-However for the good functionnality of our container, we may want to configure this and add exceptions.
+However for the good functionality of our container, we may want to configure this and add exceptions.
 To do this, we can set a **profile** for seccomp, which defines special rules, allows some syscalls, or triggers special actions.